Homak333/RetroWoW/https/github.com/RetroWoW/RetroWoW/issue_template.md

-**Description:**

-CHANGEME Description of the problem or issue here.

-**Current behaviour:**

-CHANGEME Tell us what happens.
+**Current behaviour**: Tell us what happens in detail (Where, When, What, Why, Who)
-If this is a crash, post the crashlog (upload to https://gist.github.com/).

-**Expected behaviour:**

-CHANGEME Tell us what should happen instead.
+**Expected behaviour**: Tell us what should happen instead

-**Steps to reproduce the problem:**
+**Steps to reproduce the problem**:

-1. CHANGEME Step 1 include entries of affected creatures / items / quests with a link to the relevant wowhead page.
+1.
-2. Step 2
+2.
-3. Step 3
+3.

-*** Source ***
+**Include proofs for this behaviour**

+You can research this on several pages like http://wowhead.com or http://wowwiki.wikia.com or http://www.youtube.com/ Issues without proofs will be closed and tag On Hold will be added until the proof is provided.

+**Include the ID for the game objects, npcs (creatures,pets,minions), spells, items, quests, instances, zones, achievements, skills**

+You can research this on several pages like https://wowgaming.altervista.org/aowow/ or https://wowhead.com/

+**Include Screenshots from the issue if necessary**